-The clean-hands model is adopted when the central organisation is interested in aggregating content from other organisations or projects that provide content under a variety of licences.
-In this case, the central organisation may not even host the actual content: it may only provide the links to the content and perform the functions of aggregation and curation.
+The clean-hands model is adopted in the following settings:

+- 1) The central organisation is interested in aggregating content from other organisations or projects that provide content under a variety of licences.
+In this case, the central organisation may not even host the actual content, but only provide the links to the content and perform the functions of aggregation and curation.
 The value, in this case, derives from increasing visibility and associating content with other related content.
-Therefore, any metadata created are normally owned by the central organisation.

-The clean-hands model is also adopted when the central organisation is interested in the reuse of content provided either by end-users, other projects or organisations.
-The value comes from the reuse and incremental improvement of content.

-A third case for the clean-hands model is when the central organisation hosts only usergenerated content that freely flows on the Internet.
+Therefore, any metadata created are normally owned by the central organisation. - 2) The central organisation is interested in the reuse of content provided either by endusers, other projects or organisations.
+The value comes from the reuse and incremental improvement of content. - 3) The central organisation hosts only user-generated content that freely flows on the Internet.
 Value derives again from building on existing material and collective development.
 By pushing the rights clearance to the ends of the network, the organisation decreases clearance costs and mitigates risks.
 It is not responsible for managing the complex ownership questions that are likely to appear.
 In this case standardised licences, such as the Creative Commons licences, are used.